NBChub/bgcflow/README.md

 |------------:|---------------------------------------------------------------------------------------------------------------------------------------:|
 | P8-2B-3.1   | d__Bacteria;p__Actinobacteriota;c__Actinomycetia;o__Streptomycetales;f__Streptomycetaceae;g__Streptomyces;s__Streptomyces albidoflavus |

 If these are not provided, the workflow will use the `closest_placement_reference` columns in the sample file (see above).
-Note that the value must be a valid genome accession in the latest GTDB release (currently R202), otherwise it will raise an error.
+Note that the value must be a valid genome accession in the latest GTDB release (currently R202), otherwise, it will raise an error.

-If these information is not provided, then the workflow will guess the taxonomic placement by:
+If this information is not provided, then the workflow will guess the taxonomic placement by:
 1. If the `source` is `ncbi`, it will try to find the accession via GTDB API.
 If it doesn't find any information then,
 2. It will use the `genus` table and find the parent taxonomy via GTDB API, which then results in `_genus_ sp.` preceded by the matching parent taxonomy.
 3. If both option does not find any taxonomic information, then it will return empty taxonomic values.